 As a result, the digital assistant is viewed as a top priority, along with the search platform.

-In an earnings call in late 2017, Alphabet CEO Sundar Pichai explained that both search and the Google Assistant sit at the “heart” of Google’s business.
+In an earnings call in late 2017, Google CEO Sundar Pichai explained that both search and the Google Assistant sit at the “heart” of Google’s business.

 - Google accelerated its digital assistant efforts in 2017, launching two new smart home devices — Google Home Mini and Google Home Max — which helped drive sales of tens of millions of Google devices for the home in that year.

 - Google Assistant was also available on more than 400 million devices worldwide by the end of 2017.

 - Google’s efforts have continued in 2018.
 Since January, the company has added over 200 new device partners (according to its Q1’18 earnings call), including all major US manufacturers of connected home devices.

 On Alphabet’s Q1’18 call, Google CEO Pichai spoke to heightened capex spending to power its machine learning capabilities and fund initiatives for the Assistant.

 In terms of outside investment, Google has also made several acquisitions over the years to enhance the Google Assistant and Google Home ecosystem.
 These include:

 - Natural language conversation platform Api.ai (acquired September 2016), which has become part of the Google’s Dialogflow product.